dbreese/fitfamconnect/DATAMODEL.md

 - Plans are ALWAYS recurring
 - There is no maximum number of members for Plans.

+# Product
+- this represents a thing that can be sold to a member.
+- Examples: LMNT drink, a Tshirt, or perhaps a 1-time class offering such as a squat clinic.
+- Fields should include:
+    - name & description
+    - status
+    - price

 # Classes

 - This entity describes a specific class.
 For example, "Spinning".